haileytapia/portfolio/GitHubPagesWebsite.md

 ## Create a GitHub repository

-You need a GitHub account to create a repository on GitHub.
-If you do not have a GitHub account, create one for free at https://github.com.
+You need a GitHub account to create a repository.
+If you do not have a GitHub account, create one for free at [https://github.com](https://github.com).

 To create a repository: